 New for 2016, the X Ultra 2 continues Salomon’s popular line of trail shoes that are lighter and lower cut than hiking boots.
 We put the X Ultra 2s to the test on steep, technical terrain and came away very impressed: they are light, comfortable, and surprisingly stable.
 Even when wearing an overnight pack on moderate terrain, the X Ultra 2s provided all the support that we needed.
 You will have to decide between a non-waterproof and GTX version (we tested the former), but both are excellent options.
 Below we break down the X Ultra's weight, stability, waterproofing, fit and comfort, and more.
-To see how the X Ultra stacks up, see our comparison table and article on the best lightweight hiking shoes.
+To see how the X Ultra stacks up, see our comparison table and article on the best lightweight hiking shoes and best hiking boots.

 We started by testing the Salomon X Ultra 2s—irresponsibly I might add—on an extremely steep day hike in Washington’s Cascades with zero break in.
 The hike was vertical, rocky, and long, but the X Ultra 2s could not have performed better.
 Comfort was spot on out of the box, the shoes felt light and easy to maneuver, and they provided ample support and protection along the way.
 Below we detail some key performance categories.